 These courses have the primary objective of improving the standards of advocacy and producing better advocates.
 The training method used is deployed in many common law jurisdictions.
 The method requires participants to perform as advocates in a simulated courtroom environment under the personal guidance of experienced and trained practitioners who observe their performance and teach them how to improve their skills.

-The Civil Advocacy Basic Course employs proven teaching method which is being used throughout the Commonwealth.
+The Advocacy Training Course employs proven teaching method which is being used throughout the Commonwealth.
 The course is based on case studies that participants will have to prepare for and then perform in a real court setting.
 There will also be personalized video review sessions.

 The course is taught by experienced practitioners and trainers.
 Participants are expected to gain confidence in examining witnesses-in-chief and during cross-examination, learn the art of presenting closing submissions persuasively after trial as well as to submit on interlocutory applications effectively.
 All conducted in an actual courtroom environment